 No single test can diagnose lupus, but a collection of tests can rule out other disorders.
 This process can take months or years and may require self-advocacy.

 Lupus is a chronic autoimmune condition that causes symptoms such as joint pain, fatigue, and skin lesions.
 The condition can be difficult to diagnose because these symptoms are shared with many other conditions.
-Often, getting a diagnosis can take years and can be frustrating for people experiencing lupus symptoms.

 - Urine tests: Urine tests can be performed to look for protein, blood, and other cells in the urine.
 If present, this may indicate inflammation of the kidneys from lupus.